 Try this practice either daily or on a regular schedule you can maintain.
 Begin to notice if you feel a change in your level or experience of pain.

 Living with chronic pain can be deeply stressful, but there are ways to manage your pain and improve your daily experience.
-I hope the above methods help you feel empowered in your everyday life; to find more self-management tools and strategies, you can also look here.
+I hope the above methods help you feel empowered in your everyday life.
 You are not alone; together, we can discover more ways to help you thrive.